List of Spider-Man: The Animated Series characters: Blade

 In the following episode "The Immortal Vampire", Blade once again makes an appearance alongside Spider-Man.
 Morbius attempts to use the Neogenic Recombinator to turn everyone else into a vampire.
 Spider-Man and Blade manage to stop him (Morbius' love, Felicia Hardy, persuaded Morbius not to turn her into a vampire and for him to become a human again, but Spider-Man and Blade accidentally directed the active Recombinator at Felicia, but Morbius had thrown himself in the direction and became a full, incurable vampire).
 Blade also found a love interest in Police Lieutenant Terri Lee, who was a mutual ally to Spider-Man.
-In the show's fourth season, in the episode "Partners in Danger: Chapter 7: The Vampire Queen", Blade returns and hunts down the Vampire Queen in Eastern Europe, as explained by Whistler to the Black Cat in the previous episode, The Awakening, who is revealed to be Blade's mother.
+In the show's fourth season, in the episode "Partners in Danger: Chapter 7: The Vampire Queen", Blade returns and hunts down the Vampire Queen, his mother.

-Blade made his final appearance in the show in the fifth-season episode "Secret Wars: Chapter 2: Gauntlet of the Red Skull" where he was seen working side by side with Morbius and the Black Cat against the Vampire Queen until the Cat was "abducted" by Spider-Man, who used a teleportation device from an alien world, to help him in his battle against evil on his side of good in the Secret Wars.

-It should also be noted that in this series, Blade wore a costume based on his appearance in the Nightstalkers comic series and his subsequent solo series.
-In this series, he also does not wear his trademark sunglasses and his sword has an energy blade.